emarsden/pg-el/README.md

      M-x package-install RET pg

-Alternatively, you can install the library from the latest Github revision using:
+Alternatively, you can install the library from the latest GitHub revision using:

      (unless (package-installed-p 'pg)
         (package-vc-install "https://github.com/emarsden/pg-el" nil nil 'pg))